-In offering connections to lovely waterways and bushland, the Central Coast is also a place where people and buildings could be at risk of climate-related impacts such as sea level rise or bush fires.
+In offering connections to lovely waterways and bushland, the Hunter is also a place where people and buildings could be at risk of climate-related impacts such as sea level rise or bush fires.

 Climate change has been felt directly during the widespread bushfires of 2019–20, flooding of 2021–22 and increased coastal erosion.

-These changes in climate are likely to increase the risk from natural hazards including coastal processes, storms and floods, bushfires, heatwaves and drought.
+These changes in climate are likely to increase the risk of coastal processes, storms and floods, bushfires, heatwaves and drought.

-Natural hazards can disrupt road and rail networks and interrupt access to essential services including water, sewerage, power, telecommunications and digital connectivity.
+These natural hazards can disrupt road and rail networks.
+They can interrupt access to essential services including water, sewerage, power, telecommunications and digital connectivity.

 The Hunter and Central Coast Regional Adaptation project identifies how climate change may affect local communities and identifies responses.
-Council is already building this work into its strategic planning and other processes.
+Councils are already building this work into strategic planning and other processes.

-Other objectives in this regional plan ensure Central Coast achieves:
+Other objectives in this regional plan ensure the Hunter achieves:

 The most recent sea level rise projections are from the Intergovernmental Panel on Climate Change (IPCC) predict an increase on the central NSW coast of:

 Sea level rise and inundation risks is highest around tidal lakes and close to larger and more heavily populated coastal river systems.
 This includes areas adjoining the Hunter River, and around coastal lagoons including the Blake Head Lagoon.

 Much of this development is only marginally above current high tide levels and is highly vulnerable to sea level rise.